Paul Flory: Career and polymer science

 Flory's earliest work in polymer science was in the area of polymerization kinetics at the DuPont Experimental Station.
 In condensation polymerization, he challenged the assumption that the reactivity of the end group decreased as the macromolecule grew, and by arguing that the reactivity was independent of the size, he was able to derive the result that the number of chains present decreased with size exponentially.
 In addition polymerization, he introduced the important concept of chain transfer to improve the kinetic equations and remove difficulties in understanding the polymer size distribution.

 In 1938, after Carothers' death, Flory moved to the Basic Science Research Laboratory at the University of Cincinnati.
 There he developed a mathematical theory for the polymerization of compounds with more than two functional groups and the theory of polymer networks or gels.
-This led to the Flory-Stockmayer theory of gelation, which equivalent to percolation on the Bethe lattice and in fact represents the first paper in the percolation field.
+This led to the Flory-Stockmayer theory of gelation, which was equivalent to percolation on the Bethe lattice and represents the first paper in the percolation field.

 In 1940 he joined the Linden, NJ laboratory of the Standard Oil Development Company where he developed a statistical mechanical theory for polymer mixtures.
 In 1943 he left to join the research laboratories of Goodyear as head of a group on polymer fundamentals.
 In the Spring of 1948 Peter Debye, then chairman of the chemistry department at Cornell University, invited Flory to give the annual Baker Lectures.
 He then was offered a position with the faculty in the Fall of the same year.
 He was initiated into the Tau chapter of Alpha Chi Sigma at Cornell in 1949.
 At Cornell he elaborated and refined his Baker Lectures into his magnum opus, Principles of Polymer Chemistry which was published in 1953 by Cornell University Press.
 This quickly became a standard text for all workers in the field of polymers, and is still widely used to this day.